junli7/bloonsSchool/README.md

 javac *java

-This command will compile all Java source files in the current directory If your classes are organized into packages, you will need to adjust the javac command accordingly (eg, javac -d  src/*java)

-To Execute:
 After successful compilation, run the application by executing the MainFrame class, which contains the main method

 java MainFrame

-This will launch the game window